Herbert Simmons: Biography

-Following the 1965 Watts riots in Los Angeles the Watts Writers Workshop was established with Simmons one of the key participants.
+Following the 1965 Watts riots in Los Angeles, the Watts Writers Workshop was established with Simmons one of the key participants.
 Later, he became a lecturer at California State University, Northridge, retiring in the mid-1990s.
 Little is known about him, and he has not published new material since 1962, however his two novels have seen a number of new editions.

 In 1979, Corner Boy was adapted for the stage.

+Simmons died on August 18, 2008, at the age of 78.

 Novels

 Simmons' two novels paint a vivid picture of life in the black ghetto prior to the civil rights movement.
 The protagonists are young black men drifting between a career in music and street life.
 Simmons's plots contain elements of naturalism as well as of hardboiled crime fiction.
 The language and rhythms of Simmons' novels has been compared to Bebop and Cool Jazz, and especially in Man Walking on Eggshells the prose is very rhythmical, following the forms and improvisational patterns of jazz.